poiyomi/PoiyomiDocs/docs/general/faq.md

 Quest and Android hardware is underpowered and doesn't support features that Poiyomi Shaders need to work properly.
 Even if you managed to upload an avatar with unsupported shaders on it, the VRChat client will override them at runtime.

+### Why can't I use Poiyomi Shaders on Unity 2019?

+As of recent versions, support for Unity 2019 was dropped.
+If you are attempting to use Poiyomi Shaders with VRM-based SDKs such as VSeeFace that only works in Unity 2019, only Poiyomi versions 9.2.42 or older currently work in Unity 2019.

+In order to user newer versions of Poiyomi for this purpose, we recommend some modern systems instead such as [Warudo <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://warudo.app/), which supports newer Unity versions.

 ## VRChat

 ### What is the recommended SDK and Unity Version to use with Poiyomi Shaders?

 As of May 2024, we recommend VRChat SDK `v3.5.0` or newer in order to use Poiyomi Shaders.
 Ensure the VRChat Creator Companion App is the latest version in order to access the latest SDKs.

 For the Unity Version, we currently actively support Unity 2022.
-To learn what specific version you should use, refer to the [VRC Creators Documentation](https://creators.vrchat.com/sdk/upgrade/current-unity-version/).
+To learn what specific version you should use, refer to the [VRC Creators Documentation <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://creators.vrchat.com/sdk/upgrade/current-unity-version/).

 ## Other Resourceful Info